 During the 1960s when the film was made, being gay was still known to have a negative connotation.
 Additionally, it was not true and affected the profitability of their school, so the two women filed a lawsuit for defamation of character.
 This movie is significant in Hepburn’s repertoire because it shows that not everything ends happily, even in the movies, and the lack of acceptance in their community is something that should be changed.
 All in all, lies and rumors can lead to some serious consequences.

 9. Wait Until Dark (1967)

 Wait Until Dark is a twisted thriller that isn’t for those who get afraid easily.
 Audrey plays a visually impaired woman, Susy, who suddenly finds herself in the middle of a murder investigation because a dead body is found in her apartment building.
-If her blindness wasn’t already frightening during this time, people come after her and claim that her husband is involved in the murder and the loss of illegal drugs worth a fortune.
+If her blindness wasn’t already frightening during this time, people came after her and claimed that her husband was involved in the murder and the loss of illegal drugs worth a fortune.

 Susy is objectively a challenging role for many reasons.
 However, Hepburn’s portrayal of a truly frightened woman is the kind that sticks with you.
 It’s shot with dark backgrounds and people sneaking up behind her, so the cinematography adds a layer of horror to the movie.
 I often think back to it when I’m at home alone because of its intense suspense.
 If you enjoy thrillers, definitely give this Hepburn movie a watch.